McCleary--Rubin reconstruction for simple forest-skein groups: Rigid actions for forest-skein groups

 \section{Rigid actions for forest-skein groups}

-Fix an Ore FS category $\cF$ with tree set $\cT$, pointed tree monoid $\cT_\ast$, and FS groups $G^F=:G$, $G^T$, $G^V$.
-We recall the construction of the canonical actions of $\cT_\ast$ and $G^V$ (and their completions) and refer the refer to \cite{Brothier22,Brothier-Seelig24} for details.
+Fix an Ore FS category $\cF$ with tree set $\cT$, pointed tree monoid $\cT_\ast$, and FS groups $G^F$, $G^T$, $G^V$.
+We recall the construction of the canonical group and monoid actions of $\cF$ (and their completions).
+Further details can be found in \cite{Brothier22,Brothier-Seelig24}.
 We will then turn the canonical \emph{group} action into three rigid actions.
-Note that the construction of the canonical group action is functorial (from FS categories to group actions) while the construction of rigid action (from groups to group actions) is not (for example the inclusion $T\into V$ does not provide an equivariant continuous map $S_1\to \cC$).
+Note that the construction of the canonical group action is functorial (from FS categories to group actions) while the construction of rigid action (from groups to group actions) is \emph{not}, for example the inclusion $T\into V$ does not provide an equivariant continuous map from the circle to the Cantor space $\R/\Z\to\{\0,\1\}^\N$ as such a map is necessarily constant.